 "Why is that, Eve?" came the reply from above.

 "Lord, I am lonely.
-And I'm sick to death of apples."
+And I'm sick to death of apples," she says.

 "Well, Eve, in that case, I have a solution.
 I shall create a man for you," the good Lord tells her.

 "Sounds great," says Eve, with an ironically raised eyebrow.

 "Yeah, well.
 He's better than a poke in the eye with a burnt stick.
 But, you can have him on one condition."

 "What's that, Lord?" she asks.